Neamar/DUCK/rosa_on_himself.md

 <hr />

-<P> Chapter 6 will show U$'s first encounter with a young
-Flintheart, though he never learns his NAME, as he did not recall him when they meet in "The Second Richest Duck".
+Chapter 6 will show U$'s first encounter with a young Flintheart, though he never learns his NAME, as he did not recall him when they meet in "The Second Richest Duck".
 In that story it can be inferred that Flintheart MIGHT recognize U$ from some previous